Nanzoin Temple

 How do I get to Nanzoin Temple from Fukuoka?

-Take the JR Sasaguri Line from Hakata Station to Kido-Nanzoin-mae Station (about 25 minutes).
+Take the JR Sasaguri Line from Hakata Station to Kido-Nanzoin-mae Station (about 25 minutes, 460 yen).
 The temple is a 3-minute walk from the station.
-Trains run every 20-30 minutes.
+Trains run every 20–30 minutes; check the return schedule before visiting as service thins after 8 PM.
+Free parking is available if driving (about 30 minutes from central Fukuoka).

 Can I go inside the Reclining Buddha?

-Yes!
-You can enter the Buddha's interior and walk through passages containing relics.
-Inside, you'll find wooden tablets where visitors write wishes.
-The experience adds spiritual depth beyond viewing from outside.
+Yes — for an extra 500 yen donation, you can enter the Buddha's interior and walk through passages displaying Buddhist relics from Sri Lanka and Myanmar.
+Inside you'll find wooden tablets where visitors write wishes for loved ones.
+The interior experience adds spiritual depth beyond just viewing from outside, and is the temple's most distinctive offering.
+Reservation isn't required.

 Why is Nanzoin Temple associated with good luck?